eth-cscs/container-recipes/QuantumESPRESSO/nvhpc-mkl/README.md

-Quantum ESPRESSO 7.1 compiled with nvhpc toolkit for cpu and gpu
+Quantum ESPRESSO compiled with nvhpc toolkit for cpu and GPU

 CPU version:
  - libxc